henryw374/tempo/README.md

 work is underway to build a [new platform Date-time library for Javascript](https://github.com/tc39/proposal-temporal) which (perhaps unsurprisingly) has a lot of overlap with Java's java.time library.

-For Clojurescript application users who need the smallest possible build size, or for library authors wishing to use cross-platform date-time capabilities, Tick's build size and installation requirements make it not ideal at present.
+For Clojure(script) application users who need the smallest possible build size, or for library authors wishing to use cross-platform date-time capabilities, Tick's build size and installation requirements make it not ideal at present.
 It may be possible to implement Tick on the js/Temporal API, but it would be a huge amount of work to